FlowFuse/website/src/handbook/community/event-and-webinars.md

 - Meetups: We organize meetups to foster networking and discussions among FlowFuse users and enthusiasts.

 - Yearly Events: FlowFuse actively participates in industrial events such as SPS and Hannover Messe.
-These events provide opportunities for face-to-face interactions, where you can meet our team and ask questions directly.
+These events provide face-to-face interactions where you can meet our team and ask questions directly.

 We announce all these initiatives on our website, social media channels, and newsletters to ensure our community stays informed and engaged.